Moving to a nursing home

 By law, care providers must have procedures in place for handling complaints and provide information on how you can make a complaint.
 If you are not satisfied with the response from your nursing home, you can contact HIQA to report your concerns.

-You can contact the Ombudsman with complaints about publicly-run homes.
-Since August 2015, you can also complain to the Ombudsman about private nursing homes.
-Further information on how to complain to the Ombudsman about privately-run nursing homes can be found here.
+You can contact the Ombudsman with complaints about publicly-run homes and private nursing homes.
+You can read further information on how to complain to the Ombudsman on their website.

 If you have any questions about your rights as a consumer, we are here to help.
 You can contact us here.